Environment and services for a running job

 HTCondor creates a per-job scratch directory on the execute machine, transfers any input files to that directory, bind-mounts that directory to a directory of the same name inside the container, and sets the IWD of the contained job to that directory.
 The assumption is that the job will look in the cwd for input files, and drop output files in the same directory.
 In docker terms, we docker run with the -v /some_scratch_directory -w /some_scratch_directory -user non-root-user command line options (along with many others).

-The executable file can come from one of two places: either from within the container’s image, or it can be a script transferred from the submit machine to the scratch directory of the execute machine.
-To specify the former, use an absolute path (starting with a /) for the executable.
-For the latter, use a relative path.
+The executable file can come from one of two places: either from within the container’s image, or it can be transferred from the submit machine to the scratch directory of the execute machine.
+To specify the former, set transfer_executable to false in the submit file.

 Therefore, the submit description file should contain the submit command